netj/3x/README.md

 towards a direction that needs more exploration interactively.
-Since most of the functions regarding the management of experimental tasks and data are exposed transparently through its command-line interface (CLI), filesystem hierarchy and file formats, it is very simple to plug existing systems to it and automate routine jobs on top of it.
+Since most of the functions regarding the management of experimental tasks and data are exposed transparently through its command-line interface (CLI), filesystem hierarchy and file formats.
+It is very simple to plug existing systems to 3X and automate routine jobs on top of it.

 Still, it is very important to understand that conducting a reliable computational experiment remains a challenging problem no matter how advanced the tool you use is.
-3X is not a magical tool or a silver bullet, and although it provides many scaffoldings on which you can construct reliable experiments more easily, the credibility of the experiment is ultimately up to how much rigor the experimenter puts into it.
+3X is not a magical tool that automatically systematizes your experiment.
+Although it provides important scaffoldings on which you can construct reliable experiments more easily, the credibility of the experiment is ultimately up to how much rigor the experimenter puts into it.
 Our hope in building 3X with standard structure and common vocabulary is to make establishing a principle become much easier, and practicing it be less burdensome.

 ## Overview of 3X Concepts and Functionality